 Working Holiday makers are allowed to work for a certain period of their stay only in order to supplement their travel funds and cover associated costs.

 The primary purpose of an applicant’s stay should be a holiday and not to work in Japan.
 Those who intend to mainly work in Japan cannot apply for the Working Holiday Visa.
-If an applicant’s aim is to mainly work he or she should consider applying for an employment visa instead.
+If an applicant’s aim is to mainly work they should consider applying for a work visa instead.

 Also it is strictly prohibited for Working Holiday makers to work at bars, cabarets, nightclubs, gambling establishments, and other premises affecting public morals in Japan.